 Gynecomastia is a condition where the breast tissue in men enlarges on one or both sides.
 It can be transient (such as in puberty) or can be permanent.
 In cases where it does not resolve, it can be due to obesity, medications (such as steroids), hormonal imbalances or can be genetic.
 Some basic medical tests such as a blood test and ultrasound will be done to evaluate the cause make sure the breast tissue is normal.

 Under the age of 18, correction of gynecomastia is covered by the RAMQ.
-Over the age of 18, a special authorization can be requested but will not always be accepted by the RAMQ.
+Over the age of 18, the correction will not be accepted by the RAMQ.

 - Healthy weight